KarmaComputing/high-availability-web-services/README.md

 - Round robin DNS
 - uwsgi with fastrouter and subscription-server feature
 - TiDB for the database
+- etcd to store and distribute letsencrypt keys

 #### I thought round-robin dns was a bad idea for high availability?